WOLFRAM

 Wolfram Notebooks: Building and Sharing Technical Workflows

-In this course you will learn how to create Wolfram Notebooks, interactive and powerful computational documents.
+In this course, you will learn how to create Wolfram Notebooks, interactive and powerful computational documents.
 This course shows how you can combine Wolfram Language with the notebook interface to express your ideas and develop technical workflows for data science, modeling, research, education and more.
-Discover how to build rich computational essays and presentations and publish to the cloud.
+Discover how to build rich computational essays and presentations and publish them to the cloud.
 No experience with Mathematica or Wolfram Language is required.
+A certificate of course completion is available.

 Instructor-led course Registration required